 DFLTI in research programmes

-DFLTI participates in these research programmes:
+DFLTI participates in the following research programmes:

-Distance interpreting on myOAED.gov.gr
+Remote interpreting on myOAED.gov.gr

-- Organising and coordinating interpreting services offered by 25 DFLTI undergraduates via the online meeting platform myOAEDlive.gov.gr
+- Organising and coordinating the interpreting services offered by 25 DFLTI undergraduates via the online meeting platform myOAEDlive.gov.gr

 Scientific Supervisor: Dr. Stefanos Vlachopoulos, Professor.